itshagunrathore/awscertprep/README.md

 Both agents cannot send to Kinesis -- for this,s you need to use kinesis insted

-XRAY
+# XRAY
 --Visual analysis of application and tracing capabilities latency / err rates
 Trace request across microservices -- integrations
-EC2 -- install the xray agent .
+EC2 -- install the Xray agent.
-ECS -- install agent or use xray docker
+ECS -- install an agent or use Xray docker
 Lambda
 Beanstalk -- automatic install available
-Api gateway -- helpful for errors
+API gateway -- helpful for errors

 Extra agents

--- New section
+-- New section --

 ## Cost allocation tags
 We can enable detailed costing reports
-Just like tags but they show up as a coloumn in reports
+Just like tags but they show up as a column in reports

-2 types -- AWS generated CA tags - automatic applied -- aws:createdBy -- not applied to resources that re previously created User tags - prefix defined by user (user:xxx)
+2 types -- AWS generated CA tags - automatically applied -- aws:createdBy -- not applied to resources that re previously created
+User tags - prefix defined by user (user:xxx)

-Just appeare in billing console
+Just appear in the billing console
-Takes upto 24 hrs for the tags to show up in report
+Takes up to 24 hrs for the tags to show up in a report

-Tag Editer
+* Tag Editor
--- manage tag for multiple resouces at once add/update/delete tags search for tagged and untagged resources
+-- manage tag for multiple resources at once add/update/delete tags search for tagged and untagged resources

-Trusted advisor
+# Trusted Advisor
-High level assistment of account analise and provide recomendations
+High-level assessment of account analyse and provide recommendations
 Cost optimization
 Performace
 Security
 Fault tolerance
 Service limits

-Core checks and recommendation
+* Core checks and recommendation
 YOu have access to more checks as per subscription
 Can enable weekly notification from console

 FUll TA available for business and enterprise support plans
-- programatic access / set cw alarms on limits
+- programatic access / set CW alarms on limits

-Support plans
+* Support plans
 basic - developer - Business - enterprise

-TA can check s3 bucket public but cannot check s3 objects public -- for this cw events / s3 events/ insted
+TA can check s3 bucket public but cannot check s3 objects public -- for this CW events / s3 events/ instead

-Service limits -- cases manually created
+* Service limits -- cases manually created
-For monitoring SL you need business of enterprise plan API Cannot change limits
+For monitoring SL you need a business or enterprise plan API Cannot change limits

 for this
-AWS Service quotas is a new service and has an API
+AWS Service quotas is a new service and have an API

-#Ec2 Cost savings
+# Ec2 Cost savings
 Ec2 launch types --
-Ondemand -- short workload
+On-demand -- short workload
 Spot -- cheap - short workloads
 Reserved -- 1 yr -
-convertable reserved
+convertible reserved
 Dedicated instances -- no hardware share
 Dedicated host -- your instance placement book a server
-	Host affinity -- instence reboot on same host
-	Great for software licences that operate at core level
+	Host affinity -- instance reboot on the same host Great for software licenses that operate at the core level

-Savings plan
+* Savings plan
-	New pricing model -- wil replace reserved instances EC2 instance savings plan -- 72%
+	New pricing model -- will replace reserved instances EC2 instance savings plan -- 72%
-		Commit to a certen type of usage like 10 usd /houe for 1 yr -- above that on demand prices will apply can select any family
+		Commit to a certain type of usage like 10 USD /hour for 1 yr -- above that on-demand prices will apply can select any family
-		can select any os / tenency /size
+		can select any os / tenancy /size
-	Compute savings plan -- 66% same as convertable RI move btn family / region/ compute type os and tenancy --ec2 farget lambda Sage maker savings plan -- 64% on sagemaker
+	Compute savings plan -- 66% same as Convertable RI move between family / region/ compute type os and tenancy --ec2 farget lambda Sage maker savings plan -- 64% on sagemaker

-S3 Cost savings:
+* S3 Cost savings:
 S3 storage class- S3 standerd GP - S3 standaerdIA
-One zone IA, Intelligent tiering, Glacier Instent Retrival Glacier Flexible retrieval, Deep archive
+One zone IA, Intelligent tiering, Glacier Instant Retrieval Glacier Flexible retrieval, Deep archive

-S3 lifecycle configurations
+# S3 lifecycle configurations

 1. S3 select and glacier select.
 2. Sr lifecycle rule
 3. compress objects
-4. S3 Requester pays-- Requestser will pay the download cost / network - S3 bucket policies - auth via iam - assumed cross account role
+4. S3 Requester pays-- Requestser will pay the download cost/network - S3 bucket policies - auth via iam - assumed the cross-account role

-Budgets --
+# Budgets --
 Usage - cost - reservation - savings plan
 RI utilization
 5 sns notification per budget

-filter by service , linedaccount, region , az , api etc

-First 2 budget are free
+filter by service, linked account, region, az, API, et The First 2 budgets are free

-Cost Explorer:
+# Cost Explorer:
-Visalize understand and manager data , monthly. hrly resource level
+Visalize understand and manage data, monthly.
+Hourly resource level
-Choose optiaml plan
+Choose optimal plan
 Create custom reports
-forcast usage feature 12 months
+forecast usage feature 12 months

-Other services
+# Other services
-Cloud search
+Cloud Search
-Alexa for business ,lex connect
+Alexa for business, lex connect
-AWS workspaces - managed VDI , secure cloud desktop-- secure- Microsoft AD -
+# AWS workspaces -
-	Workspaces application manager - cotainarize apps - deploy an manage, procision scale, keep updated , Windows updates - by default workspaces are configured to  install software updates Maintainance windows
+	managed VDI, secure cloud desktop-- secure- Microsoft AD - Workspaces application manager - containerized apps - deploy and manage, provision scale, keep updated, Windows updates - by default workspaces are configured to  install software updates Maintainance windows
 		always on workspaces
 		auto stop workspaces
-		manual maintainence
+		manual maintenance
-App stream 2.0
+# App stream 2.0
 	Desktop application streaming service
-	The app is dilivered from within web browser
+	The app is delivered from within a web browser

-The mechnical Turk
+# The mechanical Turk
-	Crowdsourcing marketplace to perform simple human task Distributed virtual workforce --  Integrated with SWF but not not with SF Like - restaurant name is not perfect - humans will go and check update your database - they get paid Data collection / business processing
+	Crowdsourcing marketplace to perform a simple human task Distributed virtual workforce --  Integrated with SWF but not with SF Like - For a restaurant name is not perfect - humans will go and check and update your database - they get paid Data collection/business processing

-AWS Device Farm
+# AWS Device Farm
-	Running big application --> test with many devices ?
+	Running a big application --> test with many devices?
 	Test run across real browsers and real mobile devices.
-	Fully automates - improve quality - generate automated vids and logs - remotely logun to devices for logging
+	Fully automates - improves quality - generate automated vids and logs - remotely logs to devices for logging

-Amazon macie
+# Amazon Macie
-	Fully managed data security / privicy service that uses machine learning and pattern matching to discovr and protect your sensative data
+	Fully managed data security / private service that uses machine learning and pattern matching to discover and protect your sensitive data
-	Alert you around PII data --> s3 buckets - macie - event bridge - sns / lambda
+	Alert you around PII data --> s3 buckets - Macie - event bridge - sns / lambda

 Amazon transcribe
 	Convert - speech to text - deep learing - customer service- gernerate matadata